KrailOrg/krail/docs/tutorial05.md

 In fact, at the moment there is no system level, so if there is no user level value, then the default coded value is used.

-- Still logged in as user "eq", open the options popop and click "restore to default" for the CEO channel.
+- Still logged in as user "eq", open the options popup and click "restore to default" for the CEO channel.
 - The "CEO News Channel" checkbox becomes checked, and CEO channel re-appears

 This is the expected behaviour - we coded a default value of "true" for the ```OptionKey```.
 Now to demonstrate changing the system level value: